elastic/integrations/packages/zeek/docs/README.md

 ### known_certs

 The `known_certs` dataset captures information about SSL/TLS certificates seen on the local network.
+See the [documentation](https://docs.zeek.org/en/master/logs/known-and-software.html#known-certs-log) for more details.

 **Exported fields**